Darrell Issa: Donald Trump

 Issa attracted attention for his close relationship with and strong support for Donald Trump during the 2016 presidential election.
 He endorsed Trump in March 2016.
 When the Donald Trump and Billy Bush recording surfaced, Issa condemned Trump's remarks but did not rescind his endorsement.

 In early February 2017, Issa expressed his support for a special prosecutor to look into Trump's ties to Russia.
 On February 27, he walked back his previous comments.
 Issa supported Trump's dismissal of FBI Director James Comey, saying "Comey had lost my confidence long ago."

 Issa said he believed Russia meddled with the 2016 election.
 He supported Trump's firing of Comey (who was leading the investigation into the meddling) and that said the U.S. should focus on other issues.
 As of May 2017, Issa had voted in line with Trump's positions 100% of the time; by October 2018, that number had fallen to 93.3%.

 On January 7, 2021, after Trump supporters stormed the U.S. Capitol building, Issa voted to reject the certification of Pennsylvania's electoral votes in the 2020 presidential election.
 He voted against impeaching Trump on an articles of impeachment for "incitement of insurrection" in the aftermath of the attack on the Capitol.
 In May 2021, Issa voted against the creation of an independent commission to investigate the January 6 attack.

-Drug policy

-As of 2022, marijuana legalization advocacy group NORML gave Issa an F rating for his cannabis-related voting record.